MeyerSoundLaboratoriesInc/occt/dox/user_guides/boolean_operations/boolean_operations.md

 In case of Edge/Edge interference the common parts are pave blocks that have different base edges.

-@figure{/user_guides/boolean_operations/images/operations_image014.svg, "Common Blocks: Edge/Edge interference"}
+@figure{/user_guides/boolean_operations/images/operations_image014.svg,"Common Blocks: Edge/Edge interference",340}

 If the pave blocks <i>PB<sub>1</sub>, PB<sub>2</sub>…PB<sub>NbPB</sub></i> , where *NbPB* is the number of pave blocks have the same bounding vertices and geometrically coincide, the pave blocks form common block *CB*.

 In case of Edge/Face interference the common parts are pave blocks lying on a face(s).

-@figure{/user_guides/boolean_operations/images/operations_image015.svg, "Common Blocks: Edge/Face interference"}
+@figure{/user_guides/boolean_operations/images/operations_image015.svg,"Common Blocks: Edge/Face interference",265}

 If the pave blocks *PBi* geometrically coincide with a face *Fj*, the pave blocks form common block *CB*.